Purvis Young: Work

 Young found strong influence in Western art history and voraciously absorbed books from his nearby public library by Rembrandt, Vincent van Gogh, Gauguin, El Greco, Daumier and Picasso.
 His work was vibrant and colorful, and was described as appearing like fingerpainting.
 Reoccurring themes in his work were angels, wild horses, and urban landscapes.
 Through his works, he expressed social and racial issues, and served as an outspoken activist about politics and bureaucracy.
 He is credited with influencing the art movement terms social expressionism or urban expressionism.

 In 2016, the records of art collector and dealer Jimmy Hedges and his Rising Fawn Folk Art Gallery were donated to the Smithsonian Archives of American Art on behalf of the Hedges Descendants Trust.
 Known as The Jimmy Hedges Papers, the file includes artist files, correspondence, photographs, and other materials documenting Hedges's interactions with hundreds of artists, whose homes and studios he visited, including Young.
 A 2018 addition to the papers consists of two linear feet of materials relating to Young, including photographs, biographical material, correspondence, notes, business records, and printed material.

 In 2018, during the Art Basel/Miami Art week, Purvis Young was presented at the Japour Family Collection, and an entire floor of the Rubell Collection was dedicated to his works.
 Two Purvis Young works appear on the 2018 David Byrne album American Utopia.

+By 2023, Young's once vibrant mural Untitled at the Bakehouse Art Complex was cracked.
+Through Bank of America's Art Conservation Project, led by RLA Conservation CEO Rosa Lowinger, one of the oldest murals in Wynwood was revived.